AEC Tech Articles

 Usability Concerns

-Since the HP 1050c is over 15 years old, the technology is nowhere near the cutting-edge power of today's large-format printers.
-Users can expect to have issues when printing from newer applications.
+Since the HP 1050c is over 15 years old, its technology is no longer comparable to the cutting-edge power of today's large-format printers.
+Users may experience issues when printing from newer applications.

-• The onboard processor is not capable of handling the complexities of some larger, more modern files produced by some applications such as Revit, ESRI GIS, etc.
+• The onboard processor is not capable of handling the complexities of some larger, more modern files produced by applications such as Revit and ESRI GIS.

 • Large files can crash it and force the user to reboot.